-Hailing from Houston and Chicago, Donna Latham (she/her) is an award-winning feminist playwright whose work champions women ignored in history.
-Her characters seize agency by not caring what anyone thinks of them.
+Hailing from Chicago and Houston, Donna Latham (she/her) is an award-winning feminist playwright whose work champions women ignored in history.
 Donna grew up in a haunted house in the wilds of Chicagoland and has been fascinated with ghosts and the veil between life and death forever.

 Plays with teeth and heart.